johanneshilden/lets-parse/json-combinator/README.md

 json = skipSpace *> jsonValue
 ```

-It is also useful to introduce a simple helper that translates a parser to one which ignores whitespace characters on each side of the input.
+It is also useful to introduce a simple helper that translates a parser to one which ignores whitespace characters on both sides of the input.

 ```haskell
 padded :: Parser a -> Parser a